MLAI-Yonsei/CEVT/README.md

 ![image](https://github.com/user-attachments/assets/251e8b29-a490-4b40-bb57-4a783424cc20)

 ## Abstract
-Recent research focuses on integrating causal inference into deep learning models to enhance the explainability and robustness of sensitive data such as medical records.
-However, due to high privacy concerns and the cost of collecting medical data, there is a lack of benchmark datasets.
-Additionally, the available datasets are sparse, and prior research lacks sufficient modeling of causal relationships in medical time series.
-Therefore, 1) we collected real-world datasets and 2) proposed effective data augmentation methods, 3) introduced a Structural Causal Model (SCM) that considers latent confounder.
-First, to validate the applicability to real-world scenarios, we collected COVID-19 infection cluster data with social distancing measures for the first time.
-This provides new data that can analyze the relationship between the spread of COVID-19 and social distancing policies.
-Second, we propose a cut-off augmentation as a solution to data scarcity.
-The cut-off algorithm augments feature and label pairs, theoretically demonstrating that it enhances the robustness in terms of the generalization bound.
-Lastly, we introduce the Causal Effect Variational Transformer (CEVT), a Transformer-based causal model that effectively captures time-series features and considers latent confounder and multiple treatments.
-CEVT enhances the prediction accuracy of the causal impact of social distancing on COVID-19 cases and infection cluster duration outperforming baseline models.
-It also effectively infers the causal relationship between social distancing and infection spread.
+Recent research focuses on integrating causal inference into deep learning models to enhance the explainability and robustness of medical contexts.
+However, privacy concerns and the high cost of data collection pose challenges, causing data scarcity and insufficient modeling of medical time series.
+To address these challenges, we collected two real-world COVID-19 infection cluster datasets from distinct distributions, including social distancing policies, in collaboration with local governments, a medical university, and a hospital.
+These datasets are the first of their kind and open up new opportunities to analyze the causal relationship between the spread of COVID-19 and public health measures.
+We also proposed a cut-off augmentation to mitigate data scarcity by augmenting feature-label pairs, which theoretically improves robustness in terms of generalization bounds.
+Lastly, we introduced the Causal Effect Variational Transformer (CEVT), a Transformer-based causal model that effectively captures time-series features while accounting for latent confounders and multiple treatments.
+CEVT improves the prediction accuracy of the causal impact of public health measures on COVID-19 case counts and infection cluster duration, outperforming baseline models.
+Moreover, the magnitude of causal effects estimated by CEVT is consistent with previous findings examining the relationship between public health measures and infection spread, further supporting the reliability of CEVT.

 ## Implement Code Example